About me & the novel

 Katy Darby studied English Literature at Somerville College, Oxford and took her MA in Creative Writing at the University of East Anglia, where she received the David Higham Award.

-If you want to get in touch with me, you can email katydarby (at) hotmail.com.
+If you want to get in touch with me, you can email katydarby (at) gmail.com.

-I've been writing fiction for about 10 years and have had various stories, plays and poems published (check out the Writing section if you want to know/read more).
-I grew up in South-East England, Holland and Belgium, studied at Oxford and UEA, and now I live in London - Peckham, to be precise.
+I've been writing fiction since my mid-twenties and have had various stories, plays and poems published (check out the Writing section if you want to know/read more).
+I grew up in South-East England, Holland and Belgium, studied at Oxford and UEA, and now I live in London - historic Deptford, to be precise.
 However, most of the novel was written when I lived in a Victorian garret in Kilburn: true fact!

 The Whores' Asylum

 Here's the back cover blurb from the first edition:

 "When you read these words, and all those that follow, I am afraid it must be because I am no longer here to speak them to you.

 Love is a disease; no doubt of it, and one which has proved mortal to many men down the ages ..."